-Activists Brace For 2019 Abortion Rights Battles In the States
+Activists Brace For 2019 Abortion-Rights Battles In The States

 A "watershed moment"

-Abortion rights advocates are also preparing for a wave of bills to be introduced in statehouses across the country, says Elisabeth Smith, Chief Counsel for State Policy & Advocacy at the Center for Reproductive Rights.
+Abortion-rights advocates also are preparing for a wave of bills to be introduced in statehouses across the country, says Elisabeth Smith, chief counsel for state policy and advocacy at the Center for Reproductive Rights.

 "We think this will be a watershed moment in terms of the number [of bills] that are filed, and then potentially the number that will actually be enacted in various states," Smith says.

-She says advocates are working to protect abortion rights, repeal existing restrictions, and fight new efforts to limit access to the procedure.
+She says advocates are working to protect abortion rights, repeal existing restrictions and fight new efforts to limit access to the procedure.

-"I think the specter of the Supreme Court will be behind both the pro-active bills — in terms of shoring up the right and access [to abortion] at the state level — and on the other side, I think states that are hostile to reproductive rights are going to be jockeying to be the state that sends a law to the Supreme Court," Smith says.
+"I think the specter of the Supreme Court will be behind both the proactive bills — in terms of shoring up the right and access [to abortion] at the state level — and on the other side, I think states that are hostile to reproductive rights are going to be jockeying to be the state that sends a law to the Supreme Court," Smith says.

 Tug-of-war over Roe v.
 Wade

-Many abortion rights opponents say they're hoping to overturn Roe v.
+Many abortion-rights opponents say they're hoping to overturn Roe v.
 Wade, the 1973 decision that legalized abortion nationwide.

 "States want their bill to be the one to go to the Supreme Court.
-They want to be the one," says Sue Liebel, state director for the anti-abortion rights group Susan B. Anthony List.
+They want to be the one," says Sue Liebel, state director for the anti-abortion-rights group Susan B. Anthony List.

-Possible test cases for Roe are already working their way through the courts – including an Iowa law banning abortion after a fetal heartbeat is detected, and one in Mississippi prohibiting the procedure after 15 weeks gestation.
+Possible test cases for Roe already are working their way through the courts — including an Iowa law banning abortion after a fetal heartbeat is detected, and one in Mississippi prohibiting the procedure after 15 weeks.

-Liebel says anti-abortion activists want to pass similar bills in as many states as possible.
+Liebel says anti-abortion-rights activists want to pass similar bills in as many states as possible.

-"So I think they're hopeful; they're energized, and rarin' to go," Liebel says.
+"So I think they're hopeful; they're energized and rarin' to go," Liebel says.

 If Roe were weakened or overturned, more power for regulating abortion would fall to the states.
-Several anti-abortion groups are pushing to increase the number of states banning abortion after 20 weeks or earlier.
+Several anti-abortion-rights groups are pushing to increase the number of states banning abortion after 20 weeks or earlier.

-Meanwhile, lawmakers supportive of abortion rights in several states are sponsoring bills to guarantee the right to abortion in state law, in places including Massachusetts, Virginia, and even Texas, according to Smith, with the Center for Reproductive Rights.
+Meanwhile, lawmakers supportive of abortion rights in several states are sponsoring bills to guarantee the right to abortion in state law, in places including Massachusetts, Virginia and even Texas, according to Smith, with the Center for Reproductive Rights.

 "It's unlikely that [Texas] bill will pass," Smith says.
 "But I think more and more state advocates are bringing up this bill — either as a messaging vehicle, or to actually get it enacted."